Trovemaster/exocross/docs/source/crosssections.rst

 ^^^^^^^^^^^^

 A stick spectrum is produced with the gf-factors in place of the Einstein coefficients.
-Here is the example for the VALD format, where the columns are the wavelength in Angstrom, the lower state energy in eV, log10(gf), 0.0, the statistical weight 2J'+1 (upper state J') and zero.
+Here is the example for the VALD format, where the columns are the air wavelength in Angstrom, the lower state energy in eV, log10(gf), 0.0, the statistical weight 2J'+1 (upper state J') and zero.

 ::